muditg317/Bokay/devlogs/022 - Finalize Abstractions + AST Building.md

 ## Struggles
 - Playing with tuples and compile-time parameter packs and fold expressions -- very confusing and sad
+- Moving all the stage logic to generic `Pipeline` class proved quite difficult
+  - Building the `next_stage_for` map at compile time was quite a pain

 ## Notes
 ### Compile-time Macros / Template Quirks